Solar Farm

 Useful Links

 • A slightly smaller solar farm (2,500-acre) proposed for just North of Newmarket was approved by the new Labour Government in their first week in office (see this BBC article).
-Essentially the Government decided that “the public benefits outweigh the harm identified”.
+Essentially the Government decided to ignore the recommendations of their own appointed examining authority – who said that the project should not go ahead – and gave their consent, saying that “the public benefits outweigh the harm identified”.
 That project is a useful precedent for what may happen to West Wratting.

 The website for “Say No to Sunnica” outlines the reasons put forward by that community action group for opposing the project.